spyoungtech/FreeSimpleGUI/docs/index.md

 ## Hardware and OS Support

-PySimpleGUI runs on Windows, Linux and Mac, just like tkinter, Qt, WxPython and Remi do.
-If you can get the underlying GUI Framework installed / running on your machine then PySimpleGUI will also run there.
+FreeSimpleGUI runs on Windows, Linux and Mac, just like tkinter, Qt, WxPython and Remi do.
+If you can get the underlying GUI Framework installed / running on your machine then FreeSimpleGUI will also run there.

 ### Hardware